Israeli airstrikes hit Latakia, says Syrian state media | DW | 07.12.2021

 "Our air defenses repelled the Israeli aggression in Latakia," a Syrian military source told SANA.

-An Israeli Defence Force spokesman declined to discuss the attack, saying that Israel's military does not comment on foreign reports.
+An Israeli Defense Forces spokesman declined to discuss the attack, saying that Israel's military does not comment on foreign reports.

 Israel rarely acknowledges or discusses its attacks on Syrian territory.